mui/material-ui/docs/data/base/components/snackbar/snackbar.md

 ## Introduction

-A snackbar provides users with a brief message about app processes without interrupting their activity or experience.
+A snackbar provides users with a brief, temporary message about app processes without interrupting their activity or experience.

-The `SnackbarUnstyled` component is built to appear temporarily in the corner of the screen to inform users of an action that the app is taking.
+The `SnackbarUnstyled` component is built to appear in the corner or center of the screen to inform users about an action that the app is taking.
-After a set amount of time, it disappears on its own without requiring user interaction to dismiss it.

 {{"component": "modules/components/ComponentLinkHeader.js", "design": false}}